Georgia’s April Manufacturing Activity

 Other highlights of the April PMI include:

 The Georgia PMI provides a snapshot of manufacturing activity in the state, just as the monthly PMI released by the Institute for Supply Management provides a picture of national manufacturing activity.
-The national PMI was down 1 point in April, to 50.8.
+The national PMI was down 2.4 points in April, to 54.8.
 A PMI reading above 50 indicates that manufacturing activity is expanding; a reading below 50 indicates it is contracting.

 The Georgia PMI reading is a composite of five variables — new orders, production, employment, supply deliveries and finished inventory.
 A sixth variable, commodity prices, is compiled by the Coles College’s Econometric Center but does not go into the PMI calculation.